 Third base was far from an epic fail like something JayWrong would have a GIF for.
 There were a good ten 3rd basemen and another handful that could’ve covered your corner infidel slot.
-The problem is after the top fifteen the 3rd basemen fall off the map like a 12th century explorer.
+The problem is after the top twelve, the 3rd basemen fall off the map like a 12th century explorer.
 Here’s you, “Hey, I’m gonna go to India heading west.”
-You’re whistling, everything is good, then you have Mark Reynolds in your corner infidel slot and you’re dead from scurvy.
+You’re whistling, everything is good, then you have Trevor Plouffe in your corner infidel slot and you’re dead from scurvy.
 This year there were fewer 3rd basemen coming out of nowhere to give you value, so if you didn’t have a top guy, you were probably stuck piecing together waiver scraps.
 This final ranking is from our Fantasy Baseball Player Rater with my comments.
 The Player Rater allows me to be impartial while looking at how I ranked them in the preseason.
-Anyway, here’s the top 20 3rd basemen for 2013 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?
+I look forward to the random comment about how I’ve left off so-and-so.
+This is not for next year.
+Lisa Simpson groan.
+Oh, they’re not reading this intro.
+Anyway, here’s the top 20 3rd basemen for 2014 fantasy baseball and how they compare to where I originally ranked them:Please, blog, may I have some more?